San Pablo Avenue Green Stormwater Spine

 Water Quality and Quantity

 All project designs are complete and a contractor has been awarded the construction bid.
 During exploratory potholing in December of 2016, numerous underground utility conflicts were discovered.
-The project team is developing a strategy to avoid these conflicts where possible and to create a cooperative workplan with the utility companies in the hopes of starting construction in mid-summer 2017.
+The project team is developing a strategy to avoid these conflicts where possible and to create a cooperative work plan with the utility companies in the hopes of starting construction in the fall of 2019.

 Beyond the installation of these innovative site-specific projects, the goals of this project are to:

-Also known as Green (Stormwater) Infrastructure, LID is a stormwater management approach designed to mimic natural (pre-development) hydrology.
+Low-impact development (LID), also known as Green (Stormwater) Infrastructure, is a stormwater management approach designed to mimic natural (pre-development) hydrology.
 LID emphasizes use of pervious surfaces, plants, and soils to filter contaminants from runoff.
 Urban runoff is a major source of water pollution in the Bay Area.
 It often carries heavy metals, pesticides, fertilizers, pet waste, automotive fluids, and other toxic chemicals to local creeks and the Bay.
 LID measures can also reduce the velocity and volume of stormwater run-off, while adding aesthetic benefits to the community.